iAryanbajaj/CyberSim-Lab/README.md

 ## 🔬 Deep Dive: Features Explained

-### 1. Virus Simulation — Deception at Its Finest
+### 1. Virus   — Deception at Its Finest

-The Virus Simulation engine generates highly realistic malware binaries that employ **social engineering** through a fake "System Update" website.
+The Virus   engine generates highly realistic malware binaries that employ **social engineering** through a fake "System Update" website.
 When the binary executes on a target system, two parallel threads launch simultaneously:

 **Thread 1 — Fake Website Server:**
 - Starts a local HTTP server on a random port